Accounting Cost-Volume-Profit Analysis

 Let's start with the definition of contribution margin.

 Contribution margin (contribution) is the difference between sales and variable costs (expenses).
-Contribution contributes toward fixed cost and profits.
+Contribution margin contributes toward fixed cost and profits.
 Contribution margin may be calculated in total or per unit.

 Contribution = Sales - Variable Costs

-The calculation of contribution margin per unit is similar to the contribution calculation in total, except that all amounts are divided by the number of units:
+The calculation of a contribution margin per unit is similar to the contribution calculation in total, except that all amounts are divided by the number of units:

-Contribution Per Unit =
+Per Unit

 Sales - Variable Costs